santiment/academy/src/docs/santiment-queries/introduction/index.md

 Apart from storing data, Clickhouse is capable of doing complex calculations and aggregations on millions of rows of data.
 This makes it a perfect tool to power your research.

-Santiment Queries is an on-line web tool giving access to a Clickhouse cluster, containing our datasets.
+Santiment Queries is an online web tool giving access to a Clickhouse cluster, containing our datasets.

 Basic SQL knowledge is required to use the tool.
-In case you have not experience, you can follow the very short [Clickhouse Tutorial]()
+In case you have no experience, you can follow the very short [Clickhouse Tutorial]()

 ## Access